repairnator/repairnator-experiments-jkali-one-failing-test-case/README.md

 There are currently 1.683 (excluding `master` branch) branches, each of them associated with a failure, and there are 72 Kali patches.

+## Builds to be re-executed

+- **EnMasseProject-enmasse-377294634-20180510-191135**: the reproduction of the failure generated `four erroring test cases` (three `java.net.BindException` and one `java.util.concurrent.TimeoutException`) instead of only one failing test case.
+I tried to run the program in local (without using Repairnator), but it passed all the test cases.

 ## Patch Analysis

 ### EnMasseProject-enmasse-353457987-20180314-185443